dousby/PBS_Project/README.md

 You will also need an ancestral reference sequence.
 A Hg19 ancestral sequence is available here: http://dna.ku.dk/~thorfinn/hg19ancNoChr.fa.gz

 ##Initial setup:
-You are required to download and install the programs and scripts listed above.
-At the start of the script 3pop_PBS.sh there are a list of filepaths that need to be filled in.
+After downloading and installing the scripts stated above, edit the script 3pop_PBS.sh by entering your local filepaths to the programs stated near the top of the code.
 You are also able to specify the window size and the step size used to scan the sequences with, under Parameters WINSIZE and STEPWISE respectively.

 Once these are completed, the script 3pop_PBS.sh can be run with the input:

 sh 3pop_PBS.sh outputfolder

-where you can specific the name of your output folder.
+where outputfolder is the name you want to assign to your results.
 Depending on the number of BAM files and the length of the sequences, this may take a few minutes to a number of days.
 For reference, a set of 18, 20, and 20 BAM files in pops 1, 2, and 3, for a whole chromosome 11 scan took roughly 24 hours.
-This will output a PBS plot of the sequence.
+This will output a PBS plot of the sequence in your output folder.

 The computationally demanding part of the analysis is the SFS estimation.
 Once this has been performed, the latter half of this script (after Pairwise Fst) can be adjusted and rerun for different window and step sizes.